szilard/benchm-ml/README.md

 Finally, note again the low prediction accuracy vs the other methods (even with the highest value allowed for the maximal depth of trees).

-In addition to the above, several other random forest implementation have been tested (Weka, Revo ScaleR, Rborist R package, Mahout), but all of them proved very slow and/or unable to scale to the larger sizes.
+In addition to the above, several other random forest implementations have been tested (Weka, Revo ScaleR, Rborist R package, Mahout), but all of them proved slow and/or unable to scale to the larger sizes.

 ##### Boosting